multitudes/Advent-of-Code-2019/README.md

 //get the input file as an array into moduleMass var moduleMasses = input.components(separatedBy: "\n")

-//a little bit of functional programming. the filter() method creates a new array from an existing one, selecting from it only items that match a function you provide moduleMasses = moduleMasses.filter { $0 != "" }

 // recursive function to get the total fuel func calculateFuel(fuel: Int) -> Int {
     if fuel <= 0 { return 0 }
     return fuel + calculateFuel(fuel: fuel / 3 - 2)
 }

+//a little bit of functional programming. the filter() method creates a new array from an existing one, selecting from it only items that match a function you provide moduleMasses = moduleMasses.filter { $0 != "" }
-// compactMap transform the elements of an array just like map() does, except once the transformation completes an extra step happens: all optionals get unwrapped, and any nil values get discarded.

-// some functional programming var fuel = moduleMasses.compactMap { Int($0) }.map {  (fuel: Int) -> Int in
+// and compactMap transform the elements of an array just like map() does, except once the transformation completes an extra step happens: all optionals get unwrapped, and any nil values get discarded. var fuel = moduleMasses.compactMap { Int($0) }.map {  (fuel: Int) -> Int in
                                                     let fuelmass = fuel / 3 - 2
                                                     return  calculateFuel(fuel: fuelmass)}